greiter18/lava-escape/README.md

 ### Background and overview
-Erruption is an interactive platform game where the player puts their skills to the test.
-It's a fight against the rising lava as the player will try to jump their way out of the volcano and not fall into the rising lava.
-The level will be shifting up and if the player touches the lava, the game is over.
-The player will try to navigate their way up and gain ground on the moving obstacles.
-After a certain point the speed at which the level rises will speed up.
-Score will be based on the players survivial time and will be granted extra points for optional items that can be picked up during play.
+Lava Escape is an interactive platform game where the player puts their platform skills to the test.
+Try to survive for as long as you can while jumping from platform to platform as they are falling to lava at the bottom of the level.
+Score is based on your survival time.
+Gems appear randomly throughout the level and will grant you bonus points when captured.
+Current highscore is 1500.
+Can you beat it??

 ### MVP
 In Lava Escape, users will be able to: